juhahinkula/juhahinkula.github.io/_posts/2016-07-16-crudboot-manytomany.markdown

 ---
 layout: post
-title:  "Spring Boot application with JPA many-to-many"
+title:  "Spring Boot application with JPA many-to-many relationship"
 ---
 Studentlist application from the previous blogs will be used to add many-to-many relation by using JPA.
 The starting point application can be found from previous [here](/2016-06-16-crudboot-security).